Ethan88/VMF/README.md

 ###Approach
 Many cryptocurrency maximalists have attempted to build “trustless” global systems where software can somehow isolate bad actors.
 This belies the natural fact that trust between small groups of humans is foundational to civilization, and that moral hazard cannot be “engineered away.”

 The VMF concept proposes a three-level hierarchy: the central bank, the funds, and the member-investors of those funds.
-In sum, this network is a community monetary "fund of funds" which uses financial and social incentives, as well as immutable ledgers, to keep members and managers honest, and to grow everyone's wealth sustainably.
+In sum, this network is a community monetary "fund of funds" which uses financial and social incentives, as well as immutable ledgers, to keep members and managers honest, and to grow everyone's wealth.

 ###How it works
 The Central Bank has one job: get good Fund Managers on the platform.
 The Fund Manager, in turn, has one basic job: to incorporate wealthy and honest citizens into their Fund by issuing them a wallet address.
 This is the primary responsibility of the managers of a given Fund: to choose who can be in it.
 Secondarily, they manage the money of those who enter the Fund, and try to grow its value in various ways.